We connect academics, non-government organisations (NGOs), charities, community organisations, local authorities and businesses.

-This programme will launch in Spring/Summer 2023.
+Our current theme launched in Spring/Summer 2023.
 For more information, visit our Headline Theme page.

 Our Challenge Theme Networks are open to University of Leeds colleagues, with these networks working collaboratively with policymakers, non-profit organisations, charities, businesses and the public to address pressing challenges.